Florida Gators football: Miami

 Miami is Florida's only pre-World War II in-state rival that still plays major college football.
 The schools first met on the gridiron in 1938 and again every season until 1987, when the SEC's expansion of its conference schedule to seven games precluded the annual matchup.
 A contract to renew the annual rivalry in the 1990s fell through when the SEC expanded its schedule again to eight games, and the Florida and Miami did not play again until the 2001 Sugar Bowl.
 The home and home series briefly resumed in 2002 and 2003, and they played again in the 2004 Peach Bowl.
 Since then, the schools have played intermittently during the regular season, with home and home series split across several years.

-Miami leads the series 29–27 through the 2021 season.
+Miami leads the series 30–27 through the 2024 season.

-The next scheduled matchup between the schools will be in Gainesville on August 31, 2024.
+The next scheduled matchup between the schools will be in Miami Gardens on September 20, 2025.